 Based on Gillian Flynn's novel, and adapted by Flynn herself, the setup of Gone Girl sees Amy Dunne (Rosamund Pike) vanish on her fifth wedding anniversary from the home she shares with her husband Nick (Ben Affleck).
 As the investigation continues details emerge about Nick and Amy's lives and their marriage which throw suspicion on Nick.
 That, of course, is only the premise, but to say much more would be to spoil the film for those, like myself, who come to it without having read the novel and that would be a shame because one of its undoubted strengths is the fact that the plot twists genuinely throw you for a loop.

-There is much to recommend here.
+There is, on the surface, much to recommend here.
 As you might expect of a craftsman as assured as Fincher, the film looks impeccable.
 There is a coldness to his eye here that renders suburbia something foreboding, visually and geographically removed from the grimier part of town where The Bar, which Nick owns with his twin sister Margo (Carrie Coon), is found.
 Every frame is perfectly composed, reeking of design, and the camera movement follows suit.

 Similarly there is little outwardly wrong with the performances.
 Affleck does some of if not the best work of his career.
 A TV interview late in the film is full of meaningful touches that resonate with scenes from right back to the start of the film.
 Rosamund Pike, given a standout role as Amy, grabs hold of the part with both hands and owns every scene she's in.
 As far back as her debut as a bad Bond girl in Die Another Day filmmakers have recognised Pike's icy quality and it seems perfect that she was once the lead in a play titled Hitchcock Blonde.
 Fincher uses and manipulates those attributes in Pike to striking effect.